-As peaceful protest and occupation continues at Ihumātao in Auckland, what does the future hold for protest movements of this ilk in New Zealand?
-How effective can these sorts of protest be in enacting change?
+As peaceful protest and occupation continue at Ihumātao in Auckland, what does the future hold for protest movements of this ilk in New Zealand?
+How effective can these sorts of protests be in enacting change?
 Deb Rawson spoke to Professor Paul Moon about treaty issues, similar protests to Ihumātao in New Zealand’s history, and how social media is changing the reach and access of protests.

 Paul Moon is a Professor of History at AUT University.
 He is an expert in New Zealand history and treaty issues.

 This interview has been edited for clarity and length

 Deb Rawson: Do you think the nature of protest has changed substantially over the years in New Zealand?

 Paul Moon: Probably not.
 It is probably the same that it has been for decades which is in this sort of case people protest either by approaching a venue or in this case occupying it and typically start out very peacefully.
 So it is quite similar to what has gone on in previous occupations elsewhere.